guillaume-gomez/move-pixel-randomly/README.md

 # Orage et parapluie

-I tried to both animate and add FX fora drawing made by a friend
+I tried to both animate and add FX for a drawing made by a friend

 [try online](https://guillaume-gomez.github.io/orage-et-parapluie/)